Transportation timeline

 • 2004 - Reconstruction of the Marquette Interchange in Milwaukee begins and is completed in 2008.

-• 2005 - The Milwaukee Airport Rail Station opens at Mitchell International Airport, becoming the first passenger rail-to-airport link in the Midwest.
+• 2005 - The Milwaukee Airport Rail Station opens at Milwaukee Mitchell International Airport, becoming the first passenger rail-to-airport link in the Midwest.

 • 2006 - Annual indexing of the state's gas tax repealed in 2005, with the last indexing adjustment made April 1, 2006.